ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/system_roles/retrieve.rst

 Retrieve All System Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all system roles in your ThreatConnect instance, use the following query:
+Send the following request to retrieve data for all system roles:

 .. code::